1MDB scandal: United States

 On 30 November 2018, the DOJ announced that George Higginbotham, a former DOJ employee, pleaded guilty to conspiracy to deceive US banks about the source and purpose of foreign funds for a lobbying campaign against the US investigations into the 1MDB scandal.
 The DOJ filed a lawsuit to recover more than US$73 million (RM 305 million) in American bank accounts that Higginbotham helped open on behalf of Jho Low to finance the lobbying campaign.
 Further in May 2019, the DOJ announced that it had charged Jho Low and former Fugees rapper Pras for conspiring to funnel US$21.6 million from overseas accounts into the 2012 presidential election.

 On 1 November 2019, Barron's reported that Jho Low had forfeited over $100 million in luxury homes as part of a settlement with prosecutors in the United States.
 Overall, he agreed to give up some $700 million in assets to the U.S. Department of Justice to have charges dropped, without admitting guilt.
+In 2020, Elliott Broidy pleaded guilty to conspiracy to violate the Foreign Agents Registration Act (FARA) for failing to disclose that he was acting as an agent for Low.
+Low had paid Broidy $9 million to lobby the US government to withdraw its investigation into the 1MDB scandal and to have the activist Guo Wengui deported to China.
+President Trump pardoned Broidy the following year.

 On 23 February 2022, the star witness in the bribery trial of former Goldman Sachs Group Inc banker Roger Ng being held in New York, testified that ex-Goldman chief Lloyd Blankfein met in 2009 with then Malaysian prime minister Najib Razak just ahead of big bond deals for the country's 1MDB fund — and that the meeting came with an agenda.
 In return for the lucrative business, Goldman was to get Najib's three children jobs at the bank.
 On 24 February, Najib's daughter Nooryana Najwa Najib has confirmed that she did try to apply for a job at Goldman Sachs.
 She said she once met two former Goldman Sachs employees, Roger Ng and Tim Leissner as part of her networking efforts to land a "competitive job".
 Ultimately, an officer within Goldman rejected progressing with any job offer within the group.